See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: For which organization does the AlbanyTri raise funds?

 The Albany Community Triathlon is a fundraiser for the Albany Athletics Boosters — a 501(c)(3) non-profit raising funds for both high school & middle school athletic programs.
-In 2016 we raised over $10,000 from registration fees and sponsor donations and hope to continue improving on that each year.
+Since 2012, we have raised over $25,000 from registration fees and sponsor donations.
 Many thanks to all past and current participants and sponsors for contributing to this achievement!

 Question: Anything else I should know?